 DIR data can be transmitted directly from scanners and devices—or from your PACS—via the ACR’s TRIAD™ software.
 TRIAD works with a wide variety of scanners and devices and has successfully retrieved dose data from more than 900 different models from all major, and some smaller, manufacturers.
 Participants can install TRIAD on their systems or can work with an ACR-certified software partner.
 See the Knowledge Base article TRIAD Set up and Configuration Overview for details.

-The annual participation fee for the DIR is based on the number of physicians practicing at a facility and the number of sites included in that facility.
-There is no additional fee to submit registry data for more than one modality.
+The annual DIR participation fee that includes all DIR modalities is based on the number of physicians practicing at a facility and the number of sites included in that facility.
+For facilities already participating in the General Radiology Improvement Database (GRID) no additional fee is required to participate in DIR.
 See the Registration and Participation Fees Knowledge Base article for more information.

 The DIR Start-up Guide describes a step-by-step process for DIR participation—from assembling your team to reviewing your reports.